Bandwidth/node-messaging/README.md

 const BandwidthMessaging = require('@bandwidth/messaging');

-// Configuration parameters and credentials BandwidthMessaging.Configuration.basicAuthUserName = "basicAuthUserName"; // The username to use with basic authentication BandwidthMessaging.Configuration.basicAuthPassword = "basicAuthPassword"; // The password to use with basic authentication
+// Configuration parameters and credentials BandwidthMessaging.Configuration.basicAuthUserName = "apitoken"; // The username to use with basic authentication BandwidthMessaging.Configuration.basicAuthPassword = "apisecret"; // The password to use with basic authentication

 ```